bdevo1896/wordpress-react-site-sample/README.md

 - Wordpress Admin on localhost:4000/wp-admin (user: admin | password: password)
 - SQL Database is runnning at localhost:3306
 - PHPmyadmin is running at localhost:5000 (user: root | password: password)

+I will continue to come back to this project to keep it updated with best practices!
+Don't be afraid to message me for any questions you might have!
+The code is heavily commented